Questions And Answers

 The monthly fee you start paying will always stay as it is when you first become a member, but this may increase in the future for new members joining.

 There is no grading/testing fee from 10th Kyu to 1st Kyu for our monthly members.
-Karateka taking a Black belt test will incur an extra fee as it is very time consuming.
+Karateka taking a Black belt test will incur an extra fee as it is held live over Zoom and very time consuming.

 We do ask our members to get their own karate uniform (gi) and belts, we are also looking at the cost of printed certificates, (please see question 4 regarding certificates).